RockitBootcamp/Student-Resources/CSS/13 Responsive Design/README.md

 CSS: 13.3    | Explain "mobile-first" approach
 CSS: 13.4    | Explain the difference between "responsive design" and a "mobile website"

+## Exercises
+- Take the White House Website.
+Jamaicanize and media query it

 ## Resources
 - n/a